chris-dem/diss-project/README.md

 installations may be needed such as build tools.
-Please refer to the website [https://bevy.org/learn/quick-start/getting-started/setup/](https://bevy.org/learn/quick-start/getting-started/setup/) for further installation instructions, in case you are facing GPU issues.
+Please refer to the website [https://bevy.org/learn/quick-start/getting-started/setup/](https://bevy.org/learn/quick-start/getting-started/setup/) for further installation instructions in case you are facing GPU issues.

 To run the tests run the command